malwareinfosec/EKFiddle/README.md

 ## Finish up the installation

-Start Fiddler and answer 'Yes' to the prompt to install EKFiddle.
+Start Fiddler to complete the installation of EKFiddle.
 That's it, you're all set!